6 Dependent Random Choice

 𝔼Y{y1,,ys}(V(G))(s)|N(y1)N(ys)|<k(x1,,xtN(y1)N(ys))ns(kn)t

 To finish, define R to be N(x1)N(xt) with a vertex deleted from each {y1,,ys}(i=1tN(xi))(s) with |N(y1)N(ys)|<k.
-Thus by assumption, we have
+By definition, R is (s,k)-rich, so we now just need to ensure that |R|r holds for some choice of x1,,xt.
+Indeed,

 |R||N(x1)N(xt)|Y(x1,,xt)𝔼|R|(2m)tn2t1ns(kn)tr